 Barnard College issued an apology to Su on her Instagram post: “The email from Dean Friedman was neither appropriate nor acceptable.
 We recognize what a difficult time this is for you and our goal is to support you in any way we can.
 I know Dean Friedman reached out to apologize for the email.
 Dean Grinage is also available if you have additional questions or concerns.”

-In a statement online, Leslie Grinage, a dean of the college, thanked everyone involved in the quarantine.
+, Leslie Grinage, a dean of the college, thanked everyone involved in the quarantine.

 “This is an extraordinary inconvenience to the students involved, and an act of selflessness as they do their part to keep our community and themselves safe and healthy.
 We are immensely grateful for the responsiveness of the students who are affected and we are committed to doing everything we can to support them,” she said.